 But here are our top 10:

-- Go: No need to wait around for one of your group to use the toilet, pay for their latte by American Express, or have a cigarette.
+Go: No need to wait around for one of your group to use the toilet, pay for their latte by American Express, have a cigarette or fix their “classic” bike.
 Just go when you are ready!

-- Explore: Groups have a rigid route and arrival time, but riding solo allows you to explore side roads, go a different route to normal or even head up a dead-end just to see what’s there.
+Explore: Groups have a rigid route and arrival time, but riding solo allows you to explore side roads, go a different route to normal or even head up a dead-end just to see what’s there.
 And no one will mind!
+You can also take a portable power station with you and do some solo motorbike camping anywhere you like.